SabaJazi/GithubInfo/README.md

 3. it should output the git version
 4. if git is not already installed, follow this tutorial: https://www.atlassian.com/git/tutorials/install-git
 5. it gives you few options for install, but Homebrew package manager is recommended.
+## Set up in code editor
+You can choose whatever code editor you prefer.
+We will cover a few of them in the following steps.
+### VS Code